 Section 14: Transport Information describes any special rules or considerations for transporting the material safely, including international identification systems such as a designated U.N.
 Number and U.N.
 Shipping Name, if applicable.
 If there are any special precautions for shipping the material, they are listed here.
 In the United States, this section is particularly relevant for the Department of Transportation (DOT).

 Section 15: Regulatory Information is the catch-all section for any other regulatory details that apply to the material.
 For example, many states have their own specific rules that apply to individual chemicals or combinations of materials; where those rules apply, the SDS should mention them in this section.

 Section 16: Other Information is useful for a variety of other, non-regulatory details.
 Often, this will include information about the SDS itself, rather than about the material.
 Items like the date when the SDS was prepared, and an explanation of any abbreviations used in the document, should appear here.

 Referring to an SDS

 Once you know where information will be located, you are much closer to understanding the SDS.
 If your real problem is managing a stack of Safety Data Sheets, finding the SDS for an obscure material, or handling the other complexities of chemical management, look into the powerful Chemwatch chemical management service.

 When reading or writing an SDS, following the sequence of sections will help you find what you need and include all relevant details.
-You can also request a free reference chart for these sections and how they correspond to a chemical container label.
+You can also grab a reference chart for these sections and how they correspond to a chemical container label.
 Graphic Products also offers free guides to the international GHS approach to chemical safety, and to OSHA’s implementation of GHS called HazCom 2012.